 Experimental Survey

 This is our Artificial Intelligence Assessment Experiment 3.0.
 The idea is to create a space allowing individual to gain self-concept and self-understanding, ultimately ready for self-advocate.
 Taking the survey and receiving the report is completely free and safe as we will never sell your information.
 Plus, you do not have to enter any identifiable information in order to benefit from the assessment.
+Before you start, we invite you to read the statement below:

 16 Personalities